Jamie Morris: Life after football

-Morris worked for the University of Michigan Athletic Department as a Development Manager from 1998-2010.
+Morris worked for the University of Michigan Athletic Department as a Development Manager from 1998 to 2010.
 He was responsible for donor relations and facilitating the campaign to raise $100 million by 2008.
 In 2005, Morris hosted the U-M Football Bust put on by the U-M Club of Greater Detroit.
-He also hosts a popular Sunday morning sports talk show, A View From the Backfield on Sports Talk 1050 WTKA in Ann Arbor.
+He IS also The host of the talk show called the M Zone, heard weekdays at 3pm on Sports Talk 1050 WTKA in Ann Arbor.